University of Maryland, Baltimore

 Entrepreneur in Residence - Vaccines/Therapeutics

-Before joining Takeda, Dr. Singhvi was President and CEO of Novavax, a Nasdaq-listed biotechnology company.
-During his tenure at Novavax, Dr. Singhvi transformed the company from a specialty pharmaceutical business to a premier vaccine company with a robust pipeline.
+Before joining Flagship, Dr. Singhvi was Chief Operating Officer of Takeda’s Global Vaccine Business Unit where he was responsible for global supply of vaccines at the Takeda Pharmaceutical Company.
+During his six-year tenure at Takeda, the vaccine business grew to over 500 employees and created an impressive late stage pipeline of vaccine candidates against dengue, norovirus, and zika.
+Prior to Takeda, he was President and CEO of Novavax, a Nasdaq-listed biotechnology company, where transformed the company from a specialty pharmaceutical business to a premier vaccine company with a robust pipeline.
 Dr. Singhvi’s professional career began at Merck & Co in 1994, where he held several key positions in R&D and manufacturing.
 At Merck, he co-led a project team that oversaw the development of Varivax®III (chickenpox vaccine), ProQuad® (MMRV pediatric combination vaccine) and Zostavax® (Shingles vaccine).

 Dr. Singhvi graduated as the top ranked chemical engineer from IIT, Kanpur, India and obtained both his MS and ScD chemical engineering degrees from MIT.
 He received an MBA degree from the Wharton School of the University of Pennsylvania, where he graduated as a Palmer Scholar.